syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Customizing-context-menu.md

 {% endhighlight %}
 {% endtabs %}

-## How to retrieve the clicked menu items and its source type.
+## How to retrieve the clicked menu item content and its source type.

 You can acquire the details of the context menu item, which is clicked in the PDF file using the`ContextMenuItemClickedEventArgs`in the`ContextMenuItemClickedEvent`event.
 Please refer to the following example for more details.